Enrique8191/book-1/principles/clustering.md

 **First** is old-school IP address-based (or instance-based) clustering.

-You can see it almost everywhere from HAProxy, MySQL replication, Caddy proxy, nginx, etc. At least with Consul, an agent only needs to learn about one existing member.
+You can see it almost everywhere from HAProxy, MySQL replication, RethinkDB, Caddy proxy, nginx, etc. At least with Consul, an agent only needs to learn about one existing member.

 **Second** is name-based clustering which is being used by Project Iris.